 Pegboard needs a spacer to allow pegs to hang

 You can see in this picture that I added some scrap pieces of plywood (with Gorilla Wood Glue and staples) to secure the pegboard and allow room between the pegboard and the backing for pegs.
 Near the top, I added a 1x (ripped and cut to size) where the light bar had been.

 I cut a piece of Contact brand cork board to apply to the 1x board (where the light bar was).
-I adhered the peel and stick cork to the board.
+Next, I adhered the peel and stick cork to the board.

-I then used a box cutter to trim the cork to the edge of the board.
+Then, I used a box cutter to trim the cork to the edge of the board.